Myles Jackson

 He was elected member of the Erfurt Academy of Sciences in 2009, of the German National Academy of Sciences - Leopoldina (Halle) in December 2011, and as a corresponding member of the Académie Internationale d'Histoire des Science in 2012.
 He has worked on issues of genetic privacy and the effects of intellectual property law and the patenting of human genes on research in molecular biology and served as an expert for the ACLU in their lawsuit against Myriad Genetics on the BRCA 1 and 2 gene patents.
-He has been the recipient of an Alexander-von-Humboldt Fellowship in 1999-2000, and in 2010 he received the Francis Bacon Prize in the History of Science and Technology from Caltech, where he was the Francis Bacon Visiting Professor of History of Science and Technology in 2012.
+He has been the recipient of an Alexander-von-Humboldt Fellowship in 1999–2000, and in 2010 he received the Francis Bacon Prize in the History of Science and Technology from Caltech, where he was the Francis Bacon Visiting Professor of History of Science and Technology in 2012.
 In 2014 he received the Reimar Lüst/Humboldt Prize of the Alexander von Humboldt Foundation and was named Bosch Public Policy Fellow of the American Academy in Berlin.
-He was a fellow at the Wissenschaftskolleg (Institute for Advanced Study) in Berlin for the academic year 2016-17.
+He was a fellow at the Wissenschaftskolleg (Institute for Advanced Study) in Berlin for the academic year 2016–17.
 He was a member of the Board of Directors of the American Friends of the Alexander von Humboldt Foundation from 2019 to 2022.
-He was elected to acatech, the German Academy of Engineering in 2023.
-He is currently finishing up a manuscript exploring the collaborations between physicists, electrical engineers, physiologists, and musicians on improving the fidelity of early German radio broadcasts and the invention of the trautonium in Berlin during the 1920s and '30s.
+He was elected to acatech, the German Academy of Science and Engineering in 2023.